What is a large bowel resection?

-During this surgery, the surgeon removes the diseased parts of the bowel.
-The healthy parts are then reconnected.
-The surgery may remove all or part of the bowel.
+During this surgery, your surgeon removes the diseased parts of your bowel and then reconnects the healthy parts.
+Your surgeon may remove all or part of your bowel.

-A colostomy bag is then attached to the abdomen.
-When stool passes through the large intestine, it drains into the bag.
+Your surgeon may perform a colostomy if there’s not enough healthy intestine after surgery.
+During a colostomy, your surgeon moves one end of your large intestine to the outside of your abdominal wall and attaches a colostomy bag to your abdomen.
+When stool passes through your large intestine, it drains into the bag.
 The stool that goes into the bag is usually soft or liquid.

 A colostomy is often temporary.
-The patient has the bag until their intestines heal.
-A new operation is then done to remove the colostomy.
-In some cases, the colostomy is permanent.
+You’ll have the bag until your intestines heal.
+During a new operation, your surgeon can then remove the colostomy.
+In some cases, however, the colostomy is permanent.

 - colon cancer